Ahasuerus: Identification of "Ahasuerus" as Artaxerxes I

-While today the king of Esther is usually identified as Xerxes I, the ancient traditions identify him with his son, Artaxerxes I. The Septuagint, the Vulgate, the Midrash of Esther Rabbah, I, 3, and the Josippon identify him as Artaxerxes.
+While today the king of Esther is usually identified as Xerxes I, the ancient traditions identify him with his son, Artaxerxes I. The Septuagint, the Vulgate, the Midrash of Esther Rabbah, 1:3, and the Josippon identify him as Artaxerxes.
 Many historians and exegetes from ancient times and the Middle Ages also identified Ahasuerus with Artaxerxes I, including, most notably, Josephus, who relates that "Artaxerxes" was the name by which he was known to the Greeks.
 The Ethiopic text calls him Arťeksis, usually the Ethiopic equivalent of Artaxerxes.

+Identification of "Ahasuerus" as Cambyses II

+Some traditional scholars, such as Gilbert Génébrard, have identified him as Cambyses II, in accordance with the chronology presented in the traditional Rabbinic chronographical work, Seder Olam Rabbah.
+However, Cambyses did not reign long enough to be the king in this book.

 Identification of "Ahasuerus" as Artaxerxes II

 Some have speculated that the king was Artaxerxes II.
 In his Chronography, the 13th century Syriac historian Bar Hebraeus also identifies Ahasuerus as Artaxerxes II citing the sixth century AD historian John of Ephesus.
 Plutarch in his Lives (AD 75) records alternative names Oarses and Arsicas for Artaxerxes II Mnemon given by Deinon (c.
 360–340 BC) and Ctesias (Artexerxes II's physician) respectively.
 These derive from the Persian name Khshayarsha as do "Ahasuerus" ("(Arta)Xerxes") and the hypocorism "Arshu" for Artaxerxes II found on a contemporary inscription (LBAT 162).
 These sources thus arguably identify Ahasuerus as Artaxerxes II in light of the names used in the Hebrew and Greek sources and accords with the contextual information from Pseudo-Hecataeus and Berossus as well as agreeing with Al-Tabari and Masudi's placement of events.